stevencohn/OneMore/README.md

 #### Other Screenshots

 The *Search and Replace* command does exactly what you think.
 I can't believe Microsoft didn't add this most basic editing feature by default.
 Worry no longer.
 Here it is.
+And you can enter a regular expression in the _Find what_ field so you can really brag to your friends.

 The *Add Title Icon* command lets you chose from a selection of icons from the Segoe UI Emoji font to add to the page title; OneNote automatically displays that icon in the page